SamuelLeutner/SamuelLeutner/README.md

 # 💫 About Me:
 <p align="center">
 I'm a 19 year old developer.
 I love coding and figuring out how to solve deep problems using cutting-edge technology.
 My main focus is front and back-end development, making applications that impact the lives of thousands of users.
-I am also a student of the Profession Programmer course by professor Paulo Victor Borges and the platform @Rocketseat.<br><br>🌍 I live in Guarapuava, Paraná, Brazil<br>✉️ You can reach me at samuel.leutner@icloud.com<br>🚀 I am currently looking for work<br>🧠 I'm learning SQL, NodeJS and React<br>🤝 I am open to collaborating on high impact projects on people's lives <br/>
+I am also a student of the Profession Programmer course by professor Paulo Victor Borges and the platform @Rocketseat.

 </p>
 <p aling="left">
+🌍 I live in Guarapuava, Paraná, Brazil<br>✉️ You can reach me at samuel.leutner@icloud.com<br>🚀 I am currently looking for work<br>🧠 I'm learning SQL, NodeJS and React<br>🤝 I am open to collaborating on high impact projects on people's lives <br/>
 [![](https://visitcount.itsvg.in/api?id=SamuelLeutner&icon=6&color=1)](https://visitcount.itsvg.in)

 </p>